Our Funded Programs

 First 5 Funded Programs

 Every 4 years, First 5 Tuolumne provides grant opportunities for specific priority areas.
-The current grant cycle ends after the 2018/2019 fiscal year.
-New grant opportunities and applications will be available in the Winter of 2018.
+The current grant cycle ends after the 2022/2023 fiscal year.

 ATCAA Family Learning Center